-Our attorneys will help you create a durable power of attorney for health care (i.e., designation of patient advocate), which allows you to appoint an advocate of your own choosing.
+Our attorneys can help you create a durable power of attorney for health care, which allows you to appoint an advocate of your own choosing.
 A guardian may also be designated to take care of your surviving dependents through a will or trust.
-If a choice of guardian was not put in place prior to an individual's death, we work with his or her family to achieve a guardian appointment that is appropriate.
+If a guardian was not selected before an individual's death, we can work with his or her family to achieve an appropriate guardian appointment.

 Conservatorship to Manage Finances

 A conservator is necessary if a person cannot manage his or her own finances, including medical bills.

 In Michigan, the court may appoint a conservator if it finds that the individual satisfies the following conditions: